YouMadLabs/elizabethyount.com/README.md

 The trace is a flat shape which you can define the color in the project webpack settings.
 The preview is a blur version of your picture.
 The src is the normal url of your file.

+Don't be surprised if **the placeholders are not working in development**, they are disabled on purpose to keep the hot reloading fast.